dragonfly-science/dragonfly-website/content/people/abraham-edward.md

 banner: abraham-edward/edward-abraham-letterbox.jpg
 ---

-iTest Edward has a PhD from Cambridge University, where he studied theoretical physics in the cosmology group led by Stephen Hawking.
+Edward has a PhD from Cambridge University, where he studied theoretical physics in the cosmology group led by Stephen Hawking.

 Returning to New Zealand, Edward worked as an oceanographer at